Baptouuuu/Sy/docs/book/controller.md

 The `broadcast` is nothing more than a shortcut as it only applies the arguments you pass to the `publish` method on the mediator.

-### Entity creation

-Writing the full namespace to create a new entity can quickly become annoying, that's why the controller come with a method called `new` to help you create new entities via their alias.
-For example, to create an instance of `App.Bundle.Foo.Entity.Bar` just call `this.new('Foo::Bar', {})` inside your controller.
-The object passed as second argument is the data object that will populate the entity.

 ### Storage

 To give a quicker access to the storage engine, a controller ships with a method called `getStorage`, pretty straightforward.
 Not that much magic behind it, it only retrieve the service called `sy::core::storage` (aliased with `storage`).